 Harvard-Westlake has an agreement set forth by students, faculty, and administrators that states middle school students are allowed no more than 30 to 45 minutes of homework per academic subject per night.
 Although a stated policy, not every teacher gives the maximum amount of homework every night.
 Students average 1 1/2 to 2 1/2 hours of homework per night, but most utilize their free periods during the day to work on homework and meet with teachers, which minimizes their evening workload.
 The homework for upper school students varies depending on their coursework.

 Harvard-Westlake School is larger than most independent schools in the area, with a total enrollment of 1,600 students (740 on the Middle School and approximately 860 on the Upper School).
 Seventh and eighth grades have approximately 215 students per grade, and ninth through twelfth grades have approximately 290 students each.
-While the size of each grade is large for an independent school, the number of students in each classroom is small, usually no more than 16.
-The student-teacher ratio is 8:1, and two deans are assigned to each grade in the Middle School.
+While the size of each grade is large for an independent school, the number of students in each classroom is small, usually no more than 16, and the student-teacher ratio is 8:1.
+In the Middle School, the seventh grade and eighth grade each are assigned two deans, and the ninth grade is assigned three deans.
 Deans serve as student advocates and help students academically, socially, and emotionally, encouraging communication among students, teachers, and parents/guardians.
 In the Upper School, each student is individually assigned a dean, who will eventually serve as the student's college counselor.

 The size of the school also allows Harvard-Westlake to provide a range of academic, athletic, artistic, and extracurricular opportunities.
 Students can select from an impressive array of subjects and activities, including 28 Advanced Placement courses, over 90 teams in 28 different sports, numerous clubs, and extensive artistic and community service opportunities perhaps only available at a school of our size.